dokku/plugn/README.md

 ## Releases

 Anybody can propose a release.
 First bump the version in `Makefile`, make sure `CHANGELOG.md` is up to date, and make sure tests are passing.
-Then open a Pull Request from `master` into the `release` branch.
+Then open a Pull Request from `main` into the `release` branch.
 Once a maintainer approves and merges, CircleCI will build a release and upload it to Github.

 ## License